duckduckgo/duckduckgo-help-pages/_docs/settings/adblockers.md

 ---
-title: Ad Blocking Software
+title: Ad-Blocking Software
 category: Settings
 order: 70
 ---

-<h3>Support DuckDuckGo by disabling ad blockers on our page:</h3>
+<h3>Support DuckDuckGo by Disabling Ad Blockers on Our Page:</h3>

 Many DuckDuckGo users opt for ad-blocking software and browser extensions, like Adblock Plus, that prevent our advertisements from displaying.
 Because of our belief in a better search experience with less clutter, our ads